bacalhau-project/bacalhau/docs/data-ingestion/pin.md

 The response will return the CID of the file, which can now be used as an input to Bacalhau.

-4. **Pin a file from a URL via Curl**: You can use curl to download a file then re-upload to web3.storage.
+4. **Pin a file from a URL via Curl**: You can use curl to download a file and then re-upload it to web3.storage.
 For example:

 ```bash
 export TOKEN=YOUR_API_KEY